tunroam/paper/intersection_proposal_report/140related.md

 ##### Open to all users

-Providing Wi-Fi to more uses is done through free wireless in communities and residential areas.
+Various initiatives exist to provide free wireless for communities and residential areas.
 Fon provides residential WiFi in European cities and has its own router, the Fonera [@fonfonera].
 Fon has an option for paid users called "Bill"